Classical Einstein-Langevin Equation and Proposed Applications: Introduction

 The theory of classical Brownian motion \cite{B1} \cite{FP} and elaborately formulated Semiclassical Stochastic Gravity \cite{BeiL} \cite{Bei2} as mentioned above, naturally seem to direct one towards raising a query about possible formulation of a meaningful theory of Classical Stochastic Gravity.

-In what we propose, the modified Einstein equation includes the first order fluctuations of the classical stress tensor, as shown in the subsequent sections.
-This has very different coverage in terms of developments and applications, than the semiclassical Einstein-Langevin equation.
-Physical insights and direct applicability to relativistic Astrophysics and Cosmology make such a development quite desirable at this stage.
+In what we propose, the modified Einstein equation includes the first order fluctuations of the classical stress tensor for cases where, the stress tensor can be treated as a random variable.
+This is shown in subsequent sections, and has different developments and applications, than the semiclassical Einstein-Langevin equation.
+Physical insights and direct applicability to relativistic astrophysics and cosmology make such a development quite desirable at this stage.

-We put forward the idea of analysing a relativistic thermal cloud of collisional gas, using the Classical Einstein-Langevin equation that we propose in this article.